Hempcrete

 Hemp-It-Yourself

-Further exploring the potential of the material, 'Hemp-it-yourself' creates a new method of applying hempcrete into a collection of furniture pieces by merging material knowledge with a low-end approach to meet values of sustainability.
-The semi-modular system consists of six shapes that are casted into fabric form-works and can be mixed and matched together to create objects with various heights, volumes and functions.
+Further exploring the potential of the material, 'Hemp-it-yourself' creates a new method of applying hempcrete to a collection of furniture pieces by merging material knowledge with a low-end approach to meet the values of sustainability.
+The semi-modular system consists of six shapes that are cast into fabric form-works and can be mixed and matched together to create objects with various heights, volumes and functions.

 Ingredients